US Energy Supply and Demand

 Production of gas from shale (such as Marcelleus) is likely to change the natural gas usage very quickly.
 Gas can be converted to oil.
 New gas to liquid fuel plants in the US are likely to change the oil imports scenario in the next two decades.

 Between 2008 and 2013, U.S. coal production fell by 187 million short tons (16%), as declining natural gas prices made coal less competitive as a fuel for generating electricityU.S. coal production increases at an average rate of 0.7%/year from 2013 to 2030, from 985 million short tons (19.9 quadrillion Btu) to 1,118 million short tons (22.4 quadrillion Btu).
 Over the same period, rising natural gas prices, particularly after 2017, contribute to increases in electricity generation from existing coal-fired power plants as coal prices increase more slowly.
-After 2030, coal consumption for electricity generation levels off through 2040.
+Renewables and additional natural gas plants continue to replace coal driving down use.

 |Compliance with the Mercury and Air Toxics Standards (MATS), coupled with low natural gas prices and competition from renewables, leads to the projected retirement of 31 gigawatts (GW) of coal-fired generating capacity and the conversion of 4 GW of coal-fired generating capacity to natural gas between 2014 and 2016.
 However, coal consumption in the U.S. electric power sector is supported by an increase in output from the remaining coal-fired power plants, with the projected capacity factor for the U.S. coal fleet increasing from 60% in 2013 to 67% in 2016.
 In the absence of any significant additions of coal-fired electricity generating capacity, coal production after 2030 levels off as many existing coal-fired generating units reach maximum capacity factors and coal exports grow slowly.
 Total U.S. coal production remains below its 2008 level through 2040.|